NordicSemiconductor/Android-nRF-Connect-Device-Manager/README.md

 > [!Note]
 > Read about MCUboot modes [here](https://docs.mcuboot.com/design.html#image-slots).

+### Software Update for Internet of Things (SUIT)

+Starting from version 1.9, the library supports SUIT (Software Update for Internet of Things) files.
+In this case the selected mode is ignored.
+The process of upgrading is embedded in the SUIT file.

 ### Firmware Upgrade State

 `FirmwareUpgradeManager` acts as a simple, mostly linear state machine which is determined by the `Mode`.